nguyenkhois/build-environments/README.md

     * [How can I use code splitting in React?](#7-how-can-i-use-code-splitting-in-react)

 ## Features
-* It's simple to config and install the dependencies you need.
+* It's simple to config what you want and install the dependencies you need.
 * Supported:
     * Code splitting.
     * Image handling.